theprimarybrain/theprimarybrain.github.io/_posts/2018-12-11-Homemade-No-Bake-Christmas-Playdough.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 Nothing gets me more excited about Christmas than decorating a tree, baking all the holiday goods, and filling our home with the smells of Christmas.
 This morning I tested out a new playdough recipe that smells just like Christmas.
 All you need is cinnamon, cloves, a little bit of love, and a few baking staples that you likely have on hand.
-We used whole cloves and ground using a spice grinder to amplify the Christmas smell.
+We ground up whole cloves using a spice grinder to amplify the Christmas smell.
 This recipe is perfect for preschoolers at home, or for your classroom since there is no cooking required.
+Little hands sure do love to pour, mix, knead and play!
 Just combine all the ingredients, mix, and you are ready for hours of fun!

 ![MixingPlaydough]({{ site.github.url }}/assets/img/christmas-playdough-mixing.jpg)
 ### Ingredients: